peterix/OpenTitus/README.md

 ## Building:
 You need:
-* Some sort of compiler
+* Some sort of compiler (Zig)
-* Recent version of CMake
+* Recent version of Zig Build System
 * SDL and SDL_mixer libraries available and usable for development

 This should get things built and ready for testing/use:
 ```
 mkdir build
 cd build
-cmake .. -DCMAKE_INSTALL_PREFIX="../bin/"
+zig build --summary all
 make install
 ```